ibm-cloud-docs/activity-tracker/alerts/remove_alert_ui.md

 1. [Navigate to the web UI through the {{site.data.keyword.cloud_notm}} UI](/docs/activity-tracker?topic=activity-tracker-launch).
 2. Identify the view with the alert.
 3. Select **Detach alert**.
 4. Confirm that you want to remove all the alerts.
-Click **Detach**.
+Click **Yes, detach**.